 Body and Soul is an often-played jazz standard with a beautiful melody line and interesting harmony.
-It's tricky in music notation for all but experts because of the three very different key signatures that provide a mixed blend of sharps and flats.
-Here follows an annotated chart for it.
+It's tricky in music notation for all but experts because of the three very different key signatures that provide a mixed blend of sharps and flats to deal with.
+The annotated chart identifies the piano keys and intervals relative to a single home tonic without reference to sharps or flats.
+The piece has one home tonic "D" (represented in the melody line as 1) and one secondary tonic a half down from it (Db or C#, same piano key, represented as 7).
+Explanations follow the chart.